 Credit cards are usually accepted by large hotels and Western-style restaurants but not by smaller vendors.
 Ensure you have adequate cash to cover purchases not able to be made on credit.

-ATMs are easily found in urban centres such as Stone Town but are rarer in rural areas and villages.
+ATMs are easily found in urban centers such as Stone Town but are rarer in rural areas and villages.
 Be sure to have other payment methods available when venturing out of the built up areas as ATMs aren't always an option.